nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 * What was the state of my service at time “y”?
 * Is the issue affecting all users or only a subset?

-## Service-Level Indicators (SLI) and Service-Level Objectives (SLO)
+## SLI-SLO & Observability

 Observability is not just about **what happens**, but also about **how well the system meets expectations**.

 * **SLI (Service-Level Indicator)** – A quantitative measure of system health.

-  * Example: Percentage of HTTP requests with latency < 500ms.
+  * Percentage of HTTP requests with latency < 500ms.
-  * Example: Error rate for payment transactions.
+  * Error rate for payment transactions.

 * **SLO (Service-Level Objective)** – The target goal for an SLI.

-  * Example: 99.9% of requests must meet the latency target.
+  * 99.9% of requests must meet the latency target.
-  * Example: Payment transaction success rate must remain above 99.5%.
+  * Payment transaction success rate must remain above 99.5%.

 ## Security & Observability